bmgk/PLCTIA.NetLibrary-documentation/docs/block/code/NetworkBlock.md

 To add new network you simply need define property, with appropriate attribute.

 :::tip
 When property have setter.
-Network will be created during initalization.
+Network will be created during initialization.
 :::

 :::warning
-Programming language of network must be the same, or must be convertible to block language.
+Programming language of network must be the same, or be convertible to block language.
 :::